Little Fork River

 The Little Fork River watershed is 1,179,520 acres, the main stem flowing 160 miles through north central St. Louis County and heading northwest into Koochiching County.
 It flows more northerly until it reaches its confluence with the Rainy River about 11 miles west of International Falls.
 There are no large cities in this remote watershed.
 Cook’s population is 667 and Littlefork, 874.

-MPCA has worked for many years in the Littlefork River Watershed and has cooperated in several studies with other agencies such as the U.S. Geological Survey, MN DNR, International Joint Commission, and others in an effort to understand this complex system.
-In the fall of 2011, the MPCA completed the monitoring and assessment of the Littlefork watershed and results indicated several stream reaches with sediment problems.
-TMDL work will be completed by the summer of 2015 and the final WRAPS report will be available late 2015.
+MPCA has worked for many years in the Little Fork River Watershed and has cooperated in several studies with other agencies such as the U.S. Geological Survey, MN DNR, International Joint Commission, and others in an effort to understand this complex system.
+In the fall of 2011, the MPCA completed the monitoring and assessment of the Little Fork watershed and results indicated several stream reaches with sediment problems.
+TMDL work was recently completed and the final WRAPS report is available in the link below.
+The Little Fork Watershed is currently in Cycle II of the WRAPS process.
+The Little Fork River is currently undergoing a sediment fingerprint study to determine the sources of sediment pollution.
+Sediment fingerprinting is a method used to look at the unique makeup of the sediment (dirt, sand, clay, etc) that causes the river to be off-colored and comparing them to sediment samples taken on land around the watershed.
+This helps determine where erosion is occurring so strategies can be used to decrease the sediment runoff.
+MPCA released a TMDL and WRAPS summary report in 2017 and detailed the results of their findings, you can click the links below for more information.